felipecmachado/world-indexes-comparer/README.md

 # world-indexes-comparer
-An comprehensive world indexes comparer mainly focused on providing economic indexes comparison after covid-19 effects.
+An comprehensive (not yet) world indexes comparer mainly focused on providing economic indexes comparison after covid-19 effects.

 ### About
 This is a project created with the solely purpose of applying several topics that were presented during the [Software Engineering graduate program](https://www.unisinos.br/pos/especializacao/engenharia-de-software/hibrido/porto-alegre).